Knowledge Bridging for Empathetic Dialogue Generation: Related work

-\textbf{Empathetic Dialogue Generation}: Unlike the task of emotional dialogue generation, the task of empathetic dialogue generation avoids an additional step of determining which emotion type to respond explicitly~\citep{skowron2013affect}.
-Several works~\cite{lubis2018eliciting, Rashkin18, zhong2019affect, wei2019emotion, Shin19, ChatterjeeGCSGA19, rashkin2019towards, Santhanam19, LinMSXF19, lin2020caire, zhong2020} have attempted to make dialogue models more empathetic. \citet{rashkin2019towards} combined existing models in different ways to produce empathetic responses. \citet{LinMSXF19} softly combined the possible emotional responses from several separate experts to generate the final empathetic response.
-Besides the advancements in empathetic dialogue models, the emergence of new emotion-labelled dialogue corpora have also contributed to this research field. \citet{li2017dailydialog} introduced \textsc{DailyDialog} dataset, with manually emotion labelling to each utterance in the multi-turn dialogue setting. \citet{HsuCKHK18} collected a multi-party dataset \textsc{EmotionLines} where each utterance is labelled with one of seven emotions.
-However, only 5\% of the utterances in \textsc{DailyDialog} and 16.68\% of the utterances in \textsc{EmotionLines} have diverse emotional labels and others are either “none” or “happy” labels.
-Because of the extremely imbalanced data distribution, they are not suitable to be engaged as the benchmarks of empathetic dialogue generation. \citet{rashkin2019towards} considered a richer and evenly distributed set of emotions and release a dataset \textsc{EmpatheticDialogues}, where a listener responds to a speaker who is under an emotional situation in an empathetic way.
-In this work, we investigate how to leverage multi-type knowledge to explicitly improve the emotional understanding and expression in the task of empathetic dialogue generation on the dataset of \textsc{EmpatheticDialogues}.
+Unlike the task of emotional dialogue generation, the task of empathetic dialogue generation avoids an additional step of determining which emotion type to respond explicitly~\cite{skowron2013affect}.
+Several works~\cite{Rashkin18, zhong2019affect, Shin19, ChatterjeeGCSGA19, rashkin2019towards, Santhanam19, LinMSXF19, lin2020caire, zhong2020, MajumderHPLGGMP20, LiCRRTC20} have attempted to make dialogue models more empathetic. \citeauthor{rashkin2019towards}~\shortcite{rashkin2019towards} combine existing models in different ways to produce empathetic responses. \citeauthor{LinMSXF19}~\shortcite{LinMSXF19} softly combine the possible emotional responses from several separate experts. \citeauthor{MajumderHPLGGMP20}~\shortcite{MajumderHPLGGMP20} considere of this polarity-based emotion clusters and emotional mimicry. \citeauthor{LiCRRTC20}~\shortcite{LiCRRTC20} propose a multi-resolution adversarial framework which considers multi-granularity emotion factors and users' feedback.

+Besides the advancements in empathetic dialogue models, the emergence of new emotion-labelled dialogue corpora have also contributed to this research field~\cite{li2017dailydialog,HsuCKHK18,rashkin2019towards}. \citeauthor{rashkin2019towards}~\shortcite{rashkin2019towards} consider a richer and evenly distributed set of emotions and release a dataset \textsc{EmpatheticDialogues}, where a listener responds to a speaker who is under an emotional situation in an empathetic way.
+In this work, we investigate how to leverage external knowledge to explicitly improve the emotional understanding and expression in the task of empathetic dialogue generation on the dataset of \textsc{EmpatheticDialogues}.